pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 [[File:Infected.png]] | **Infected** | Pokémon has contracted Pokérus, but has yet to hatch once after contracting the virus. | No | No
 [[File:Contagious.png]] | **Contagious** | Pokémon has contracted Pokérus, and is capable of spreading the virus. | **Yes** | **Yes**
 [[File:Resistant.png]] | **Resistant** | Pokémon has contracted Pokérus, and is capable of spreading the virus.
 Pokémon has accumulated 50 or more EVs. | **Yes** | **Yes**
-*There is a known bug that Pokémon infected via typed eggs will remain Infected upon hatching, rather than becoming Contagious.
-Breeding the Pokémon the usual way will cause the Pokémon to correctly become Contagious.*

 #### Resistant Pokémon {#resistant}
 When a Pokémon gains **50 EVs**, it becomes resistant.
 The number of resistant Pokémon in your party counts toward [[Click Attack]] and certain [[Achievements]].
 Resistant Pokémon continue to gain EVs at the same rate, but their EV bonus will increase much slower.